Saihex/markdown_catalogue_server/readme.md

 ## List mode
 ### ***WARNING***
 front-matter of every markdown files must have `title`, `description` and `image` string values.
 Without this, the server will still list it but the string value for them will be empty.
 No additional front-matters will be included.
-Files with `index` as `dynamic_route` will be removed from the list.
+Files with `index` as `dynamic_path` will be removed from the list.

 ### List mode JSON body
 List mode will return a JSON array of JSON dictionaries structured like this